AASanusi/jet-resto-data/README.md

 Regardless of interface we’d like you to limit your shown data to the first 10 restaurants returned, we’re more interested in how you display each one rather than a huge list of data.
 Please upload your completed solution to Github (bonus points if we can see git history!).

+**Assignment Criteria**

+Ensure you complete the below:
+- All four restaurant data points are displayed in your interface (name, cuisines, rating-as a number and address)
+- All interface types will be assessed the same, please focus on displaying the data
+- Add how to build, compile and run your solution into the README
+- Include any assumptions or things that were not clear to you in the README
+- Include any improvements you’d make to your solution in the README

 ## Interface Used
 I have chosen to present these four data points using the web interface.
 By utilising the intuitive and user-friendly nature of the webpage environment, I aim to provide clear and accessible information.
 Get ready to explore the data directly from the webpage interface!